What Is Cocaine?

-The heart is perhaps the most severely damaged organ from cocaine use.
+The heart is perhaps the most severely damaged organ from cocaine abuse.
 Cocaine causes the cardiovascular system to work overtime, and many people who use it are unknowingly causing their heart to age much faster than a normal, healthy rate.
 Cocaine causes a spike in the heart rate, constricts the blood vessels, increases blood pressure, and may lead to ischemia, arrhythmia, or cardiomyopathy.

-Cocaine Effects On The Lungs
+Cocaine Effects on the Lungs

 Intravenous use and inhaling cocaine can cause lung damage, and lower respiratory problems such as chronic bronchitis, or pneumonia.
 Cocaine use causes a person’s breathing to slow down, often leading to shortness of breath, wheezing, coughing, and chest pain.
 Cocaine toxicity can result in pulmonary hemorrhages, pulmonary barotrauma, pulmonary infection, and asthma.

-Cocaine Effects On The Sinuses
+Cocaine Effects on the Sinuses

 Snorting cocaine (insufflation) damages the nasal tissues, and can result in upper respiratory infections, and nasal scar tissue.
 Snorted cocaine is absorbed into the mucous membrane, causing it to become irritated and inflamed, which can quickly lead to infections in the nasal mucosa, and sinuses.
 Long-term cocaine use can lead to a deviated nasal septum, which is a hole in the dividing wall between the nostrils.

-Cocaine Effects On The Kidneys
+Cocaine Effects on the Kidneys

 Cocaine use can cause rhabdomyolysis, which is a breakdown of muscle tissue that releases a harmful protein called myoglobin into the blood.
 Myoglobin causes severe damage to the kidneys.
 Symptoms of rhabdomyolysis include red colored urine, less urine production, feeling weak, and muscle aches.
-Long-term cocaine use can lead to kidney disease, and renal failure.
+Long-term cocaine abuse can lead to kidney disease, and renal failure.

 Cocaine Effects On The Gastrointestinal Tract